twbs/bootstrap/site/content/docs/5.1/layout/columns.md

 ---
 layout: docs
 title: Columns
-description: Learn how to modify columns with a handful of options for alignment, ordering, and offsetting thanks to our flexbox grid system.
-Plus, see how to use column classes to manage widths of non-grid elements.
+description: Learn how to modify columns with a handful of options for alignment, ordering, and offsetting, thanks to our flexbox grid system.
+Plus, see how to use column classes to manage the widths of non-grid elements.
 group: layout
 toc: true
 ---